Berk İsmail Ünsal

-Berk İsmail Ünsal (born 6 August 1994) is a Turkish footballer who plays as a striker for Amed.
+Berk İsmail Ünsal (born 6 August 1994) is a Turkish footballer who plays as a striker for TFF 2.
+Lig club Şanlıurfaspor.

 Club career

 Galatasaray

 Ünsal started his professional career at Galatasaray, where he trained.
 On 29 March 2014, he played his first Süper Lig match for Cim-Bom, against Torku Konyaspor, where he stayed on the pitch almost 28 minutes and replaced for his teammate Umut Bulut in the 62nd minute.
 The match was a 0–0 draw.
 His second Süper Lig match was against Kasımpaşa, where Galatasaray was defeated.
 He was in the first XI, played 49 minutes on the pitch, and Yekta Kurtuluş replaced instead of him for tactical changing.
 The match ended in a 0–4 loss for Gala.
 On 27 April 2014, Ünsal replaced instead of Yekta Kurtuluş in 87th minute and played almost 2 or 3 minutes against Elazığspor, where Cim-Bom won 0–1.